buke/js-executor/README.md

 ## Overview

-**js-executor** is a high-performance, flexible JavaScript execution pool for Go.
-It provides a thread pool model for executing JavaScript code in parallel, running each engine instance in a native OS thread.
-It supports pluggable engine backends (such as QuickJS, Goja, and V8), initialization scripts, context passing, and robust resource management.
+**js-executor**  provides a thread pool model for executing JavaScript code in parallel, running each engine instance in a native OS thread, and supports pluggable engine backends (such as QuickJS, Goja, and V8), initialization scripts, context passing, and robust resource management.

 ## Features